Darach Ó Scolaí: Writing and publishing

-Leabhar Breac

 In 1995 Darach Ó Scolaí and his brother Caomhán Ó Scolaí — a typographer and designer — founded the publishing house Leabhar Breac at Indreabhán (Inverin), County Galway.
 Their father "Séamas Ó Scolaí was an editor at An Gúm and worked on the Irish-English dictionary team [bhí a n-athair Séamas Ó Scolaí ina eagarthóir sa Ghúm agus d'oibrigh sé ar fhoireann an fhoclóra Gaeilge-Béarla]."
 Darach Ó Scolaí has been publisher and literary editor at Leabhar Breac since its founding.

 Named for An Leabhar Breac (The Speckled Book), Leabhar Breac publishing house has more than 140 books in print.
 Leabhar Breac aims to publish Irish-language books that meet "a high literary and artistic standard."
 Besides the content, Leabhar Breac is known for the typically "superb [thar cionn]" quality of the design and production of the "physical book [leabhar fisiciúil]".
 Its books regularly win awards for literary and artistic quality.
 Leabhar Breac also publishes translations for children and adults from various early versions of Irish as well as from French and English (and has published translations of books for young readers from Spanish, Catalan, and Italian as well).

 Leabhar Breac prints its books in Ireland.

-Stage and Screen
+Stage and screen

-Rosg

-In 1998 along with Ciarán Ó Cofaigh, Ó Scolaí co-founded the film and television production company Rosg and was co-director until 2006.
+In 1998 along with Ciarán Ó Cofaigh, Ó Scolaí co-founded the film and television production company Rosg, and was co-director until 2006.
 Rosg produced Ó ScolaÍ's films Cosa Nite (1999), An Leabhar (2001) and Na Cloigne (2010).
 He left Rosg in 2006 to devote his time to other artistic activities.

-Ealaín ar Oileán

-In 2004, along with Val Balance, Ó Scolaí co-founded the annual artists' symposium Ealaín ar Oileán (trans., Art on an Island).
+In 2004, along with Val Balance, Ó Scolaí co-founded the annual artists' symposium Ealaín ar Oileán ("Art on an Island").
 The Irish-language symposium was held annually in the Áras Éanna arts and cultural center on Inis Oírr (Inisheer, the smallest of the Aran Islands) from 2004 to 2013. Ó Scolaí was its co-director from its founding until 2013.

 Besides being its co-director, Ó Scolaí has taken part in this conference as an artist and writer.

-Salamandar

 In 2006 Ó Scolaí founded the stage production company Salamandar and directed his own play An Braon Aníos.
 His plays An tSeanbhróg (2009) and Craos (2008) were also produced by Salamandar.

+Recognition and critical reception

+As a figure in contemporary Irish literature, Ó Scolaí has been described by Books Ireland as "one of the most important Irish language writers of his generation", and by Nós as "one of the great Irish language novelists".
+His writing has been called "the high literature of the Irish language."

+Novelist Alan Titley wrote in 2020 that Ó Scolaí's "peak (for now), or at least his greatest imaginative interest, is the historical novel [tá an chuma air gurb é a bhuaic (go fóill), nó ar a laghad, a mhórspéis samhlaíochta, an t-úrscéal staire]."

+Ó Scolaí's style has been called "crisp and elegant, and rich in language while being highly readable," with "an unsurpassed richness and precision of language."